Seasonal

 Typical winter hazard

-Extreme deep freeze, blizzards
+Extreme deep freeze, ground blizzards

 What it means for your move